ChoconaKuraris/UnityArDemo/README.md

 ![github](https://github.com/ChoconaKuraris/UnityArDemo/blob/master/2021-04-14_150810.png)

 Put a Child object in imageTarget and adjust its position.
 The unity will use computer camera when strating to play.<br>
-Use our computer camera to shoot the image we just have chosen in Vuforia engine in reality.We can just see the Child object.<br>
+Use our computer camera to shoot the image we just have chosen in Vuforia engine in reality.We can just see the Child object on it.<br>
 We can add UI and script to control the Child object like we doing it in normal 3d scene.

 ![github](https://github.com/ChoconaKuraris/UnityArDemo/blob/master/2021-04-14_150717.png)